meyer-lab/gc-valent/Manuscript/Text/04_Methods.md

 #### Protocol

 Human PBMCs were thawed, distributed across a 96-well plate, and allowed to recover as described above.
 IL-2 or IL-15 (R&D Systems) were diluted in RPMI-1640 without FBS and added to the indicated concentrations.
 To measure pSTAT5, media was removed, and cells fixed in 100 µL of 10% formalin for 15 minutes at room temperature.
 Formalin was removed, cells were placed on ice, and cells were gently suspended in 50 µL of cold methanol (-30℃).
 Cells were stored overnight at -30℃.
 Cells were then washed twice with PBSA, split into two identical plates, and stained 1 hour at room temperature in darkness using antibody panels 4 and 5 with 50 µL per well.
 Cells were suspended in 100 µL PBSA per well, and beads to 50 uL, and analyzed on an IntelliCyt iQue Screener PLUS with VBR configuration (Sartorius) using a sip time of 35 seconds and beads 30 seconds.
 Compensation was performed as above.
-Populations were gated as shown in Supplemental "Figure XXX", and the median pSTAT5 level extracted for each population in each well.
+Populations were gated as shown in [@Fig:gating], and the median pSTAT5 level extracted for each population in each well.